 As such, in order to answer the question – Is cryptocurrency a good investment? we will now consider some of the core risks that must be taken into account.

 - First and foremost, cryptocurrencies are a lot more volatile than the likes of stocks and index funds.

 - For example, in November 2022, the total market capitalization of the entire cryptocurrency industry was estimated at just over $1.05 trillion.

 - Just one week later, the same industry was valued at $817 billion, a decline of 17%.

-Put simply, cryptocurrencies are digital assets and as such, are generally stored in software wallets.
-If the owner of the wallet forgets their password or worse - witnesses an external hack, the cryptocurrency could be lost forever.
-Don't forget, cryptocurrencies are decentralized, so an occurrence of loss or theft cannot be reversed.
+Put simply, cryptocurrencies are digital assets and are generally stored in software wallets.
+If the owner of the wallet forgets their password or worse – witnesses an external hack – the cryptocurrency could be lost forever.
+Don’t forget, cryptocurrencies are decentralized, so an occurrence of loss or theft cannot be reversed, there are no refunds.

 Moreover, cryptocurrency scams remain present, just like in any other industry.
 Some cryptocurrencies turn out to be ‘rug pulls’, which means that the sole purpose of the project is to steal investor funds.